interledger/rafiki/packages/backend/src/payment-method/ilp/connector/core/README.md

 sender (node A) --> connector (node B) --> receiver (node C)

-With the cuirrent metric collection location, we only collect packet count and amount infomation from the sender (at node A) and we miss the packets and amounts forwarded by the connecting node (node B).
+With the current metric collection location, we only collect packet count and amount infomation from the sender (at node A) and we miss the packets and amounts forwarded by the connecting node (node B).
 Ideally we'd like to collect information from the sender and the connector nodes once multihop routing has been implemented.

 ### Other Considered Locations for Metrics Collection